 - Pursue creative projects or hobbies: Visual arts, performing arts, and creative writing can all be helpful ways to diffuse your body’s stress response and add fulfilling activities to your daily life.
 Keeping up hobbies outside of being a high school or college student can also remind you that academics are only one part of your high school or college career, not the entirety of your existence.

 Therapy types for academic challenges

 A few of different kinds of psychotherapy may be helpful for academic issues.
 Depending on the nature of your challenges, you might want to work with a therapist who focuses on stress, anxiety, or self-esteem.

 Try exploring the following varieties of psychotherapy and see which you think might be good fits for your specific academic issues:

 What to look for in a therapist for academic challenges

 You’ll want to make sure that your therapist is qualified to treat challenges related to academic stress, as well as any specific related mental health problems you may be experiencing.
 This will usually involve:

 - Advanced education in a field related to mental health, such as psychiatry, psychology, or social work

 - Licensure to practice in the state where you live

-- Additional training and/or experience in treating academic issues specifically, along with previously experience with any mental health conditions you want to address.
-For example, if you have anxiety related to school, you’ll want to work with a therapist who is experienced in treating anxiety
+- Added training and/or experience in treating issues related to high school and college students — specifically, along with previous experience with any mental health concerns you want to address.
+For example, if you have anxiety related to school, you’ll want to work with a therapist who is experienced in treating anxiety.